Legislation on fish research

 The revised version of Appendix A of the European Convention for the protection of animals used for scientific purposes (ETS 123) contains species-specific guidelines for a number of species.
 "Fish" are discussed as one group in a short section.
 The detailed background document produced by the expert working group which developed these guidelines is unfortunately not in the public domain.

-The Norwegian Animal Welfare Act (Lov om dyrevelferd) which took effect from 1 January 2010 replaces The Norwegian Animal Protection Act No. 73 of 20th December 1974 (Dyrevernloven).
-There is currently no English translation of the Animal Welfare Act.
+The Norwegian Animal Welfare Act (Lov om dyrevelferd) (English translation) took effect on 1 January 2010 and replaced The Norwegian Animal Protection Act No. 73 of 20th December 1974 (Dyrevernloven).

 The Norwegian Governmental Report Stortingsmelding nr.
 12 (2002-2003) Om dyrehold og dyrevelferd provides the background for the revision of Norway's animal welfare legislation.